NREL/Wattile/tests/fixtures/README.md

 # Configuration Parameters and Options

-Schematic below shows the workflow of wattile layered with configuration groups.
+Schematic below shows the workflow of wattile (both training and prediction deployment workflow) layered with configuration groups.
 Descriptions of all configuration parameters under each group are also presented below.

 ![alt text](workflow_configs_group.png)